dev-somi/dev-somi/README.md

 ### 🙋‍♀️ About Me
 * 🔐 Interested in AI, web and mobile app development
 * 🤖 Love integrating **LLMs and ML models** into practical products
-* 🎓 Computer Science student — currently working on my capstone project
+* 🎓 Computer Science student(double major) — currently working on my capstone project
 * 🌏 Building things that connect people and make life (or code) safer

 ---